plaza tennis

 2. Playing surface, footwear, and equipment choices: The type of playing surface can impact the forces exerted on the knees during play Hard courts, for example, place more stress on the joints compared to clay or grass courts Improper footwear or using worn-out equipment further increases the likelihood of sustaining a knee injury

-See also What Does Rally Mean In Tennis
+See also What Are The 7 Steps To Serve In Tennis

 By understanding these causes and risk factors associated with tennis knee, athletes can take proactive steps to minimize their chances of experiencing this debilitating condition